Sphereon-Opensource/eidas-signature-client/README.md

 ### Example PAdES flow

-Below an example is provided where a local Signing Service and a Certificate Provider using a Hardware Security Module accessed using the PKCS#12 interface with a certificate provided by a Qualified Trust Service Provider.
+Below an example is provided where a local Signing Service and a Key Provider using a Hardware Security Module accessed using the PKCS#12 interface with a certificate provided by a Qualified Trust Service Provider.

 ````kotlin